Leveraging Audio and Text Modalities in Mental Health: A Study of LLMs Performance: Results Discussion

 \subsection{Few-shot Prompts Results}

-Table \ref{tab:FS-score} presents the few-shot (FS) performance scores for various tasks, where each model was subjected to tests using specifically designed prompts, as detailed in the Few-Shot Prompts section \ref{fs-p}.
-The goal was to determine whether the few-shot experiments would enhance or reduce the model's performance.
-Notably, for these evaluations, we utilized the entire dataset of 275 samples, including those samples that were used in the prompts.
-This approach was adopted because, frequently, the models failed to correctly predict at least one of these samples, thus making it crucial to include them in the performance assessment.
-The table lists the raw few-shot performance scores alongside the change from the zero-shot (ZS) evaluation, denoted in parentheses.
+Tables \ref{tab:FS-score-merged} present the few-shot (FS) performance scores for various tasks using specifically designed prompts, as described in Section \ref{fs-p}.
+These evaluations were conducted on the full dataset of 275 samples, including those used in the prompts, due to the models’ tendency to struggle with them in zero-shot (ZS) settings.
+FS scores are shown alongside the change from the ZS baseline.
+The Gemini Flash Lite (Audio) model was excluded from these evaluations due to high variance and inconsistency in its ZS performance, which made comparative analysis unreliable.

-The PTSD binary task saw the largest positive shift, with Gemini 1.5 Flash (TEXT) improving by +11\% in BA and +0.13 in F1.
-In the Depression binary task, GPT-4o mini also showed major gains, especially with a +6.6\% BA improvement on Prompt 1.

-Gemini 1.5 Flash (TEXT) was the most consistent, showing significant positive gains across nearly all tasks.
-Phi-3.5-MoE is the least consistent as it has the highest number of negative changes, including a substantial drop of -13.6\% in BA for Depression severity on Prompt 2, marking it as the least consistent.
+In the binary depression task, Gemini 2.5 Pro (Audio) achieved the best result with 81.1\% balanced accuracy and 0.81 F1 on Prompt 3.
+The most significant improvement was from Gemini Flash 1.5 (Text) on Prompt 2, with +4.7\% accuracy and +0.05 F1, while Phi-3.5-MoE (Text) showed a slight decline.
+Audio had the highest peak, but text models were more consistent.

+For binary PTSD, Gemini 2.5 Pro (Text) led with 79.9\% accuracy and 0.79 F1 on Prompt 1.
+Gemini Flash Lite (Text) had the most substantial improvement on Prompt 2 (+11.2\%, +0.07 F1).
+Text-based models outperformed audio, both in final scores and gains.

+In depression severity, the top score came from Phi-3.5-MoE (Text) on Prompt 2 (42.9\%, 0.46 F1), while Gemini Flash 1.5 (Text) improved the most on Prompt 1.
+GPT-4o mini had a notable drop on Prompt 2.
+Text remained the more stable and effective modality in this task.

+For PTSD severity, Gemini 2.5 Pro (Text) on Prompt 1 reached 65\% accuracy and 0.70 F1 (LLM), with strong alignment in reference distribution.
+It also showed the highest gain overall (+16.3\%, +1.4 F1).
+Text models consistently outperformed audio here as well.

+In the multi-label task, Gemini 2.5 Pro (Text) led with 74\% accuracy and 0.81 F1 on Prompt 2, while Phi-3.5-MoE (Text) recorded the highest F1 gain (+0.14).
+Minor performance drops were seen in Gemini Flash Lite (Text).
+Text dominated this task, with multiple models surpassing 0.80 F1.

+In summary, Gemini 2.5 Pro—particularly its text and audio variants—delivered the most consistent and high-performing results across tasks.
+Prompt 1 was most effective for PTSD binary and severity, while Prompt 3 yielded the best results for depression binary, and Prompt 2 was strongest in multi-label and severity tasks.
+Textual inputs generally offered broader and more stable improvements across functions, while audio demonstrated isolated peak performance, especially in depression classification.
+These findings demonstrate the effectiveness of tailored few-shot prompts and reinforce the potential of prompt-conditioned LLMs for scalable mental health assessment.